pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 ];
 ```

-Whereas the following is an example of far better pipeline layout, where all of the guiding principles have been followed:
+Whereas the following is an example of far better pipeline layout, where all of the guiding principles are met:

 ```javascript
 // GOOD